 However, there are other barking behaviours aren't so straightforward and may require a little work, as follows:

-If your dog barks when excessive when visitors arrive or when he sees another dog or a stranger, it may be that your dog wasn't socialized enough and should be exposed to as many different objects and situations as you possibly can.
+If your dog barks when excessive when visitors arrive or when he sees another dog or a stranger, it may be that your dog wasn't socialised enough and should be exposed to as many different objects and situations as you possibly can.
 The sooner the better.

 Depending on how old your dog is will depend on how effective socialisation can be.
-If he's still a puppy, socialization will help more however, if your dog is older, he may need help from a
+If he's still a puppy, socialisation will help more however, if your dog is older, he may need help from a